Alexy845/Forum/README.md

 - Different search filters.

-To simplify your search go to the search bar by clicking on the magnifying glass and access the different filters with the filter arrow.
+To simplify your research, to find a subject that interests you, click in the bar on the left offering you different categories.
+You can also filter your searches by publication dates, by title as well as by user by clicking on the different filtering options available above all posts.

-- Many Bands and their informations.
+- Posts.

-Possibility to show the informations of many bands/artist contains in our api to saw their futur concert, locations and many other think.
+You have the possibility to post your own posts, to modify them as well as to delete them.

-- Concert informations.
+- Profile.

-Be informed of all the latest events of your favorite musical artists with the prices their different locations but also the possibility to access our online ticketing.
+You can see your own profile as well as the profile of different users.

 <br>
 <br>